 8. Is there anything else you’d like to add?

 My friend Dan always ends by saying, “Be good to yourself.”
-And I think that’s something the queer community often needs to hear.
+And I think that’s something the queer community often needs to hear the most.

 So please, be good to yourself.